Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

 The tranquil colors of Aquamarine cool down hot tempers, helping you remain relaxed and levelheaded.

-In the medieval times, many believed that the simple act of wearing or carrying Aquamarine was an antidote to poisoning.
+In medieval times, many believed that the simple act of wearing or carrying Aquamarine was an antidote to poisoning.

 Other historical groups took this legend even further, using Aquamarine as gifts to the bride to symbolize solidarity and love.
 Some even believed that it could stir love between two people.